gurumusch/pius_tnt/README.md

 1. TNT is always entity on ignite.

-2. TNT entitys flow in water.
+2. Ignited TNT entities flow in water.

 3. TNT jumps on ignite.

 4. It is possible to make minecraft style TNT cannons with this mod.

-5. TNT does not damage nodes if in water.
+5. TNT does not damage nodes if it blows up in water.
+(This can be changed in config)

+6. TNT does not damage players or entities if it blows up in water.
+(This can be changed in config)

 # api